![]() |

 2009 Endangered List.
 This

-designation will help to highlight the need to save the building, raise public
+designation helped to highlight the need to save the building, raised public

-awareness, and provide technical assistance to help with planning and
+awareness, and provided technical assistance to help with planning and

 preservation.